 where R=(ξ-x)2+(η-y)2+z2, cosθ=zR, k=2π λ is the wavevector, λ= 632.8 nm is the wavelength of light in air.

 We compute the Rayleigh–Sommerfeld diffraction integral by implementing a fast-Fourier-transform (FFT) based direct integration method (FFT-DI) [3].
-This method uses two Fast Fourier Transform and one Inverse Fast Fourier Transform.
+This method is valid when the aperture size of the light field is much larger than the wavelength of light.
+The integral is calculated by numerical integration as a Riemann sum: U(xm,yn,z)=i=1Nj=1NUξi,ηj,0×g(xm-ξi,,yn-ηj,,z)∆ξ∆η where ∆ξ and ∆η are sampling intervals on the aperture plane and × means element-by element multiplication.
+The Riemann sum can be regarded as a discrete linear convolution which can be calculated effectively by means of a FFT.
+The discrete linear convolution can is computed by two 2D FFT and one 2D IFFT.
 We performed the calculations in the Python programming language within a library called “Diffractio”.
 Our Python code will be available on our GitHub repository (github.com/link), with a modular structure, enabling its integration into various setup.

 Using equation (2), we obtain L1, L1+L2+D1 and Ltotal to be 1800, 2261 and 3068 mm by matching the simulations with experimental results shown in Figure 2.